Modal windows

 }

-Please note, adding a modal window must be done at the top level of the array returned by the
+It is important to note that when adding a modal window, it should be added at the top level of the array returned by the layout()

 Title